IntersectMBO/governance-actions/mainnet/2025-10-01-ppu-part1/metadata.jsonld.md

 ### Subsequent Changes

 This governance action represents the first part of a proposed two-step increase of 25% to both `maxTxExecutionUnits[memory]` and `maxBlockExecutionUnits[memory]`.
 A subsequent governance action will propose to increase `maxTxExecutionUnits[memory]` to 17,500,000 units and `maxBlockExecutionUnits[memory]` to 77,500,000 units.
 To comply with the current guardrails, that governance action would need to be enacted no less than 2 epochs after the enactment of this proposal.

-## Plutus Primitives that will be Enabled in Plutus V2 after this governance action

-Two new primitives will be enabled in Plutus V2 that were previously available only in Plutus V3.
-These primitives allow conversions between integers and byte strings in either direction.

-``
-integerToByteString,
-byteStringToInteger
-``

-### Differences to the current Plutus cost models that will be enacted by this governance action

-Each of the two new primitives introduces both CPU and memory unit cost model settings for Plutus V2.

-The full difference from the current on-chain Plutus V2 cost model settings is shown below.
-These changes are all additions to the existing Plutus V2 cost model.
-There are no changes to the Plutus V1 or V3 cost models.

-``
-    "integerToByteString-cpu-arguments-c0": 1293828,
-    "integerToByteString-cpu-arguments-c1": 28716,
-    "integerToByteString-cpu-arguments-c2": 63,
-    "integerToByteString-memory-arguments-intercept": 0,
-    "integerToByteString-memory-arguments-slope": 1,
-    "byteStringToInteger-cpu-arguments-c0": 1006041,
-    "byteStringToInteger-cpu-arguments-c1": 43623,
-    "byteStringToInteger-cpu-arguments-c2": 251,
-    "byteStringToInteger-memory-arguments-intercept": 0,
-    "byteStringToInteger-memory-arguments-slope": 1
-``

 ## Consistency with Guardrails